Mistakes that Can Lead to Criminal Charges

 The last thing you want is to say or do something that has an impact on the outcome of your case.
 Unfortunately, it is all too common for a person with pending criminal charges to make a mistake either by something they have said or their actions leading up to a criminal charge.

 Without a criminal defense attorney, this can carry on throughout the entire legal process.
 Why set yourself up for failure?
-Andrew R. Lynch – Attorney at Law will not only develop a legal strategy based on your case, they can also provide you with damage control.
+The Lynch Law Group – Attorney at Law will not only develop a legal strategy based on your case, they can also provide you with damage control.
 The following are common mistakes people make when they find they are accused of a crime:

 - Hire a criminal defense attorney in Atlanta, GA sooner rather than later so that you can have a professional supporting you through the legal process.
 The last thing you want to do is go before the courts without an attorney present.

 - Be open and honest with your attorney.
 They can help you strategize any problems that come up.
 Blindsiding them with new information as it surfaces in a case will not allow for them to effectively strategize during a trial.